-A new federal law, the Corporate Transparency Act, will impact almost all LLCs, corporations, limited partnerships, and other closely held entities.
+A new federal law, the Corporate Transparency Act, impacts almost all LLCs, corporations, limited partnerships, and other closely held entities.
 There are a few exceptions.
-The law becomes effective January 1, 2024.
+The law became effective January 1, 2024.
 Exempted from this requirement are entities such as the following.
 These are generally entities that are already subject to significant reporting requirements:

 - An issuer of a class of securities registered under section 12 of the Securities Exchange Act of 1934.

 - Money transmitting business registered with FinCEN.